For further inquiries, feel free to contact us at: firstname.lastname@example.org

 FPF does not support attachments or images at this time.
 Here are some workarounds:

 • Post the attachment elsewhere online and provide a link to it in your FPF posting.

 To share a link in your FPF posting, be sure to use the full web address (URL).
-For example, type out http://frontporchforum.com.
-Hyperlinked text will not come through as such.
+For example, type out https://frontporchforum.com.
+Hyperlinked text will not come through.

 In Vermont, it is illegal to discriminate on the basis of a tenant’s race, religion, color, national origin, age, sex, sexual orientation, marital status, disability or handicap, presence of minor children, because the tenant receives public assistance, or because of the gender identity of the tenant.
 FPF has been advised we could be sued for discrimination if we publish postings from our members that violate fair housing laws.
-When posting a rental, please describe the space available and not the hoped-for renter/buyer.
+When posting a rental, please describe the available space rather than the hoped-for renter/buyer.
 See http://vtlawhelp.org/discriminationfair-housing for more information.

 Please proceed with caution!
 Write your piece and let it sit overnight before submitting, or ask someone to read it beforehand.
 Help keep the tone of your FPF civil and constructive.
-Singling out a neighbor on FPF -- in the heat of a contentious topic -- typically makes things worse for all involved.
-We ask that you separate the person from the problem and address the topic, not the neighbor, in your posting.
+Singling out a neighbor on FPF – in the heat of a contentious topic – typically makes things worse for all involved.
+We ask that you separate the person from the problem, addressing the topic, not the neighbor, in your posting.

 While recommending for or against small businesses is common and accepted on FPF, we discourage sharing detailed grievances.
-We've found that postings that criticize a business in detail can lead to prolonged, unproductive, he-said/she-said arguments on FPF.
+We've found that postings that criticize a business in detail can lead to prolonged, unproductive arguments on FPF.
 We suggest simply saying something like "We recently had an unsatisfactory experience with XXXXX.
-If you'd would like more information, please contact me."
+If you would like more information, please contact me."